Aggregate-Intellect/sherpa/docs/How_To/Slack Bot/2_run_slackbot.rst

 Once you have the chatbot running you can start interacting with it by mentioning the app in a Slack channel.
 See :doc:`Talk to Sherpa <0_slack_bot_intro>` for how to do this.

+You can also configure a local vector database for the chatbot to use as a context search tool.
+See :doc:`Setup Local VectorDB with Production Data <4_local_vectordb>`